 New Focus Recordings, FCR 144

-An exciting new album is in the works.
+An exciting new recital tour and album is in the works.
 Stay tuned for details!!

 a "talented, entrepreneurial pianist" - The New York Times

 "It says something about the caliber of pianist Nicholas Phillips's artisty that he's been able to reach a wide, appreciative audience from his home base of Eau Claire, WI, thanks to his

 "Truly a postmodern pianist" - Time Out Chicago